Cultural warning

 Noongar Agreement Groups

-Find below links to the 6 Indigenous Land Use Agreement maps that form the South West Native Title Settlement, the major towns within these areas, and references to some of the Noongar language groups specific to the regions.
-The listing of language groups is not definitive and consultation with Noongar people from the region should be sought through the relevant Noongar Elders – or contact the South West Aboriginal Land and Sea Council for advice.
+Find below links to the six Indigenous Land Use Agreement (ILUA) maps that form the South West Native Title Settlement, the major towns within these areas, and references to some of the Noongar language groups specific to the regions.
+The listing of language groups is not definitive and consultation with Noongar people from the region should be sought through the relevant Noongar Elders or Noongar Regional Corporation as outlined below.
+The South West Aboriginal Land and Sea Council can also assist with advice.

 |